Abington Monthly Meeting of Friends (Hicksite : 1827-1955)

 Abington Friends School was established by Abington Monthly Meeting in the latter part of the eighteenth century as a day school.
 The account book covers the period 1828-1842.
 Pupil's names are given with the status of their payments, etc.

-Scope and Contents Records of Abington Monthly Meeting and its predecessors, the pre-Separation and Hicksite monthly meetings, since 1670.
-Included are: minutes of the men's meeting and later, of joint sessions with women; minutes of the women's meeting; registers of births and deaths; marriage and membership records; certificates of removal, disownments, etc.; epistles received and other miscellaneous papers.
-Records of the Orthodox Abington Monthly Meeting include: membership, 1827-1886; removals, 1828-1921;...
+Scope and Contents Records of Abington Monthly Meeting and its predecessors since 1670.
+Included of the Pre-Separation and Hicksite records: minutes of the men's meeting and later, of joint sessions with women; minutes of the women's meeting; registers of births and deaths; marriage and membership records through the present day; certificates of removal, disownments, etc.; epistles received and other miscellaneous papers.
+The records of the Orthodox branch of Abington Monthly Meeting...

 Abstract Mary Lukens, a birthright member of Abington Monthly Meeting, acknowledged marrying out of unity in 1801 and remained a member of the Society of Friends.
 Her husband, William Grant (d.
 1849) became a member of Abington Monthly Meeting in 1811, and in 1818 the couple requested membership for their four children: Gulielma, Lukens, Mary, and John M. Grant.
 Their daughter Jane L. Grant, was born 1817, a birthright member of Abington Monthly Meeting.
 The family affiliated with the Hicksite branch...